There are seasons in life that seem to last forever. Then, there are mornings when you wake up and realize an entire decade has gone by.

 2. Continue to take an interest in one another.

 My husband is still the same adventurous and goofy person he was the day we met.
 But, in the last decade, he’s also taken up new hobbies, changed political parties, and discovered he loves the mountains more than the ocean.
+Some things stay the same, and some change—in ourselves, in our relationships, and in our partners.
+But we can continue to take an interest in one another, ask about these changes, and notice growth.

 “Remember how it was when you first fell in love.”

 That said, date your partner!
 Remember how it was when you first fell in love.
-Send flirty texts, dress up and try new restaurants, take trips to familiar cities and to places you’ve never been.
+Send flirty texts, dress up and try new restaurants, and take trips to familiar cities and to places you’ve never been.
 Continue asking the deep questions and also the lighthearted ones

 3. Give yourself space to grow together, and also separately.